Audio Description Quality: Best Practices and Legal Standards

 Are Legal Quality Requirements for AD on the Horizon?

 Meanwhile, we continue to live in a world where legal AD requirements exist without specifying what steps providers must take to ensure that its quality is acceptable to all who benefit from it.
+Video creators and distributors should partner with an audio description vendor that ensures consistent quality to be ready if regulation does come into play.

 About this guest author